Top Signs That Municipal Asphalt Roads Need Repairs Before Winter

 What to Look For:

-• Cracks that collect standing water after rain
+• Cracks collecting water after rain

 Solution: